asc-community/MxEngine/README.md

 For full version list see [versions.md](versions.md) file

 ## Installing and running MxEngine
-Right now MxEngine is distributed in source code as Visual Studio project which can be runned under Windows.
+Right now MxEngine is distributed in only source code with configurable CMake files.
 Here is the steps you need to do to compile and run test projects:
-1. clone this repo to your system using `git clone https://github.com/asc-community/MxEngine`
+1. clone this repo to your system using `git clone --recurse-submodules https://github.com/asc-community/MxEngine`
-2. run `install.py` file located in the project root directory (you need [python interpreter](https://www.python.org/) to do this)
+2. build project by running CMakeLists.txt located in root directory (set up necessary options if needed)
-3. open `MxEngine.sln` located in the project root directory and set startup project to `ProjectTemplate` or `SandboxApplication`
-4. click `F5` button and wait until game is loaded (make sure you choose Debug/Release x64 build)
+3. go to samples/\any_sample\> and run the executable file
+4. to create your own project, consider taking ProjectTemplate sample as starting point, it has everything already configured for build
+*note: if you are using Visual Studio and want to debug applications, click on executable located in project directory and select * ***set as startup item***, then work with project as usual

 ## Code snippets
 ### Primitive creation